Catover203/GeometryDashPrivateServer-v3-FIX/README.md

    ->Android : edit link using hex editor to edit lib2coco.so with base64 then replace this file to apk using apk editor

-   NOTE: if your server not have PEAR.php, use this [PEAR.php](https://github.com/Catover203/phpMailer-class/blob/master/PEAR.php) from my phpMailer-class
 ### Credits
 Base for account settings and the private messaging system by someguy28